The Diversity Diet

 Dr Megan Rossi has pooled her work as a research scientist at King’s College London and over a decade of experience as a clinical gut-health specialist dietitian to create a book that highlights the life-changing benefits of the Diversity Diet.
 Along with 80+ gut-loving recipes and three meal-plans, you’ll find client case studies and tips to help your patients increase their plant intake in a way that works best for them.

-We’ll be hosting a live session on Tuesday 28 June, 20:00–21:00 BST – discussing the book and highlighting any key learnings for practice, including a question and answer session with Dr Megan Rossi.
+We hosted a live session on Tuesday 28 June, 20:00–21:00 BST – discussing the book and highlighting any key learnings for practice, including a question and answer session with Dr Megan Rossi.

 GAIN CLEAR UNDERSTANDING OF: